Gay Tahiti & Bora Bora

 Tahiti is not inexpensive, so this blog could be helpful to save money when eating (avoid $40 breakfasts, and go to the marketplace), and getting around the island on Le Truck.
 Alternatives to the $20/hour WiFi access charges aren't offered, so plan accordingly.

-For another French Polynesian guesthouse see Raimiti with bungalows and a restaurant on the 60 km long, 25 km wide atoll of Fakarava, to the east of Tahiti - nicknamed "the end of the world."
+For a French Polynesian guesthouse see Raimiti with bungalows and a restaurant on the 60 km long, 25 km wide atoll of Fakarava, to the east of Tahiti - nicknamed "the end of the world."

 Going Out - Pape'ete